 If the receiving AP MLD cannot support EPCS priority access for the initiating non-AP MLD for any other reason, the receiving AP MLD shall set the Status Code field with a value of EPCS_DENIED_OTHER_REASON as defined in 9.4.1.9 (Status Code field).

 NOTE 4—The verification for AP MLD with dot11SSPNInterfaceActivated equal to false is out of scope of this standard.

+[10081] If the receiving AP MLD is unable to verify that the non-AP MLD is authorized for any reason, such as a communication failure or overload condition, the receiving AP MLD shall set the Status Code field with a value of EPCS_DENIED_VERIFICATION_FAILURE as defined in 9.4.1.9 (Status Code field).

+Note: Given temporary nature of this condition, higher layer function might attempt to invoke the enable operation again after a suitable delay.

 If the Status Code in the MLME-EPCSPRIACCESSENABLE.response primitive is equal to SUCCESS, the receiving AP MLD STA shall set the state of the EPCS priority access to enabled for the requesting non-AP MLD.